C0d3-Bre4k3rs/WolvCTF2024-Writeups/tag-series-2/README.md

 ### Preview

-*It is recommended to read the [first challenge](https://github.com/C0d3-Bre4k3rs/WolvCTF2024-Writeups/tree/main/tag-series-1) in this series before reading this one*
+*It is recommended to read the [first challenge](https://github.com/C0d3-Bre4k3rs/WolvCTF2024-Writeups/tree/main/tag-series-1) in this series before reading this one.*

 This challenge is very similar to the first one; we need to input a plaintext string and a guess to the last block of it's AES (CBC) encryption 4 times in a row - if one of those guesses match we get the flag.